 Figure 18.
-Example of vegetation height measurement intervals and the area tangent to the line in which the tallest woody and herbaceous plant elements are measured, woody and herbaceous plant elements are measured.
-Shrubland, and Savanna Ecosystems 2nd Edition
+Example of vegetation height measurement intervals and the area tangent to the line in which the tallest woody and herbaceous plant elements are measured.

 - 1.4 Height is determined as the perpendicular distance (relative to the earth's center, regardless of slope) from the soil surface at the center of the cylinder to the tallest plant element contained within the cylinder. - 1.5 Record height from the center of the cylinder at the soil surface, even if the soil surface is uneven, mounded or bumpy (Figure 19, Table 17).
 Woody or herbaceous litter are not measured. - 2.
 Record the height of plants 0-2 m (6 ft) tall to the nearest centimeter (1 in).
 Record the height of plants that exceed 2 m (6 ft) in height to the nearest 30 cm (~1 ft).
 Plants greater than 18 m (60 ft) should be recorded as 18 m (60 ft) tall.